libp2p/specs/kad-dht/README.md

 CPU/RAM/Storage, etc., should operate in _client mode_.

-As an example, running the libp2p Kademlia protocol on top of the Internet, publicly routable nodes, e.g. servers in a datacenter, would operate in _server mode_ and non-publicly routable nodes, e.g. laptops behind a NAT and firewall, would operate in _client mode_.
+As an example, running the libp2p Kademlia protocol on top of the Internet, publicly routable nodes, e.g. servers in a datacenter, might operate in _server mode_ and non-publicly routable nodes, e.g. laptops behind a NAT and firewall, might operate in _client mode_.
+The concrete factors used to classify nodes into _clients_ and _servers_ depend on the characteristics of the network topology and the properties of the Kademlia DHT .
+Factors to take into account are e.g. network size, replication factor and republishing period.

 Nodes, both those operating in _client_ and _server mode_, add another node to their routing table if and only if that node operates in _server mode_.
 This